 TOPOL_TILING, TOPOL_TILING_FACES, and TOPOL_TILING_TILE

 These three categories describe a tiling, which is carried by the underlying net.
-Since only a single unentangled net can carry tilings, these data can be included only if a single net is described in the data block.
+Since only a single unentangled net can carry tilings, these data can be included only if the structure representation is described by a single net.
+However, if several representations are described and hence there are several lines in the TOPOL_NET block, each underlying net can have its own tiling described in the TOPOL_TILING block.
 As a rule, natural tiling (Blatov et al., 2007) is described, since it contains minimal cages, which can be combined to provide all other larger cages, including infinite channels.

 Items in these categories include: